 The children and adolescents who attend Altitude at Via are sweet, funny, creative, engaging, and talented.
 They may excel in many areas including art, music, academics, theater, science or technology, and under “the right circumstances” they may be indistinguishable from their peers.
 While their interests and personalities may vary, the common thread is that that all of our campers experience social cognitive challenges that impact their perceptions of social situations and affect their ability to develop and maintain friendships, participate in shared conversation, or feel comfortable when they are with other children their age.

 Although not all of our campers have a formal diagnosis, many have been characterized as having a verbal or nonverbal learning disability, ADHD, Asperger’s, PDD-NOS, or High Functioning Autism.
 At Altitude, we see the whole child, not just a label.
 Our admissions process is personalized and comprehensive.

-In order to be successful at camp, a Camp Altitude camper will be able to:
+In order to be successful at camp, an Altitude camper will be able to:

 - function within a ratio of 3 campers to 1 counselor in a group setting

 - exhibit language at a conversational level – though, they may need some help initiating conversations, staying on topic, listening to others, switching topics, and maintaining or ending conversations in a good way

 - complete daily living skills independently – however, at times they may require some prompts or reminders